 How much time should you spend Hamburg?

-As the title of this blog article already suggests, this article is for those who are looking at going away for a weekend and experiencing Hamburg in just a couple of days.
-However, if you have more time to spend, then we would certainly recommend you stay for an extra night.
-In our opinion, four days is the ideal period to really experience Hamburg for the first time.
+However, if you have more time to spend, then we would certainly recommend you stay longer.
+In our opinion, 3 to 4 nights is the ideal period to really experience Hamburg for the first time.
 That way, you will also have enough time to explore more local places off the beaten track.

 When is the best time to visit Hamburg?